 Here are some important points to remember about prerequisite courses.

-Transcript Evaluations: If you have questions about whether we’ll accept your courses, send us your transcript for evaluation by a faculty member.
-You can email it to firstname.lastname@example.org or fax it to 214-648-0621.
+Transcript evaluations: If you have questions about whether we’ll accept your courses, send us your transcript for evaluation by a faculty member.
+You can Kameka.email@example.com or fax it to 214-648-0621.

 Everyone who applies for admission to the UT Southwestern School of Health Professions, including people with disabilities, must be able to perform specific essential functions, which differ depending upon the academic program.
 Essential functions are the basic activities that a student must be able to perform to complete the program’s curriculum.
 Applicants who cannot perform the program’s essential functions—either with or without reasonable accommodations—may not be considered for admission.